 Agustinha Duarte is a Research Analyst in Timor-Leste, where she focuses on gender, livelihoods and value chains.
-She played a key role in organizing the first Women Fishers' Forum on 15 October 2018 in the capital Dili, and is currently writing a cook book to promote consumption of nutritious fish in a country that suffers from high rates of malnutrition and stunting.
+She played a key role in organizing the first Women Fishers' Forum on 15 October 2018 in the capital Dili, and has recently published a cookbook to promote consumption of nutritious fish in a country that suffers from high rates of malnutrition and stunting.
 She has an agriculture degree from Indonesia and an international diploma in community development from the Philippines.

 What are you currently working on?

 Since 2016, we’ve been using participatory action research, a method that involves a series of discussions to identify and prioritize ideas together around how to enhance fishers’ livelihoods.
 Specifically, we are working with a women’s group in the village of Beacou, about two hours’ drive from Dili, to develop and market fish-based products.